Wednesday, 13 November 2024

 Wayne FARNHAM: These are the things that we need to fix, member for Point Cook.
 If we want to promote Victoria as an international destination for film, or for whatever other reason, we need to invest in these regional areas to boost their economies.
 It is really quite simple.
 Unfortunately we tend to get ignored in regional Victoria a little bit.
 You do not get ignored if you live in Bendigo, Ballarat or Geelong.
 The government actually favours those areas quite well, but anywhere else in regional Victoria tends to get ignored.
 I have driven up the Calder Freeway to Bendigo – a beautiful road, but we do not have that down our way.
 It is just going that way, to Bendigo East.
 They get good roads; we do not.

 I have road contractors in my area now, A1 Asphalting, which is a very big employer in my area, in the town of Drouin.
 He employs 130 people in his civil construction business, and this will give you an idea of how many cuts the government has made.
 I was talking to him not that long ago, and he said that because of the cuts to road funding it looks like he is going to have to let go of at least 30 people.
-That is 30 people that will now lose their job with A1 because the government has cut funding so dramatically.
+That is 30 people that will now lose their jobs with A1 because the government has cut funding so dramatically.
 It has gone from $201 million to $37 million.
 That is a massive, massive cut in funding, and it is continuing year after year after year.
-The government has been very neglectful of our roads in regional Victoria and not just regional Victorian roads but major highways as well.
+The government has been very neglectful of our roads in regional Victoria, and not just regional Victorian roads but major highways as well.
 If you go down the road from Pakenham East to the Bunyip River in particular, that section of road is a major highway.
-The number of potholes in there is absolutely ridiculous.
-We have speed zones changing constantly because of the conditions of the roads – we do not fix the roads now; we just change the speed zone.
+The number of potholes along there is absolutely ridiculous.
+We have speed zones changing constantly because of the condition of the roads.
+We do not fix the roads now; we just change the speed zone.

 Jade Benham: Not as big as Mildura.